Cyclescheme bike availability

 Scheme Description and Application Process Explained

 The Cycle to Work scheme is a salary sacrifice scheme, this means that instead of making a 'direct' saving on the purchase you make the saving on your tax and NI contributions as the monthly deductions come off your gross wage (pre tax & NI.)
-Maximum certificate value £1000 for bikes and/or equipment.
+For example – prior to this change if you wanted to get a £1,500 cycle to work package you would have requested a certificate for £1,000 and added £500 of your own funds.
+This would have resulted in a standard rate taxpayer saving £250 (inc. an ownership fee).
+Now, you would save £375 (inc. an ownership fee).
+Everything you need to stay in the saddle:

 - The deductions must not take you below the lower earnings limit.